karleee/overcooked_yelp/README.md

 <br>

 **Solutions**
-> Infrastructure Design and DRY Principles: Solution
+> Design and DRY Principles: Solution

 Following the core principles of DRY, rather than creating two different functions to handle a single and multiple ratings, we were able to refactor the code into two simple utility functions that could be used in both situations.